 States in which marijuana has been legalized

-Marijuana is an illegal drug on the federal level, but 35 states have enacted laws decriminalizing it to varying degrees.
-Fourteen of those states have laws protecting employees against termination for lawful, off-duty use of marijuana.
-With legalized marijuana on the ballot in four states in November 2018 and three of them passing, there’s a good chance even more states will legalize marijuana, either medically or recreationally, in the future.
+Marijuana is still an illegal drug on the federal level, but the majority of states have now enacted laws decriminalizing it to varying degrees.
+Twenty two of those states have laws protecting employees against termination for lawful, off-duty use of marijuana.
+With marijuana was a hot topic in the November 2020 ballot and six states have since updated their marijuana policies, most recently with New York legalizing it for recreational use on March 31st 2021.
+With latest public opinion polls showing that the number of Americans in favor of nationwide legalization of marijuana is now at an all time high of 68%, there’s a good chance even more states will follow in New York’s footsteps.

-- Recreational marijuana: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington, and Washington DC
+- Recreational marijuana: Alaska, Arizona, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, New York, Oregon, South Dakota, Vermont, Washington, and Washington DC

 For states in which employee protection laws have been put in place, it’s still possible to restrict marijuana use, but care needs to be taken in crafting and enforcing a policy.
 In most of these states, these laws have yet to be challenged and defined through the courts.